 - Spiritual Healing Bamboo has long been considered to have miraculous properties.
 Many attest to the spiritual healing properties of bamboo to date.
 With its negative energy clearing properties.
 Bamboo is used to purify the heart and let go of past burdens and regrets.
 It bolsters self-worth and self-esteem, as your energy channels are cleared and your mood is brightened.

 - Mental Alertness Students often use bamboo to stay mentally focused and alert while studying.
-They are able to learn easier and absorb information better, as the leaves provide unadulterated energy for easier learning and clears dull thoughts and energy blocks.
+They can learn easier and absorb information better, as the leaves provide unadulterated energy for easier learning and clear dull thoughts and energy blocks.
 Soldiers in ancient times, under the stresses of travel and war, used bamboo to keep mentally alert and sharp.
 To date, many cashier desks have young bamboo shoots displayed, to increase the alertness of the cashiers.

-- Corrects Irregular Menstrual Cycles In Asian medicine, the juice of bamboo leaves, when take regularly, can correct menstrual irregularities.
+- Corrects Irregular Menstrual Cycles In Asian medicine, the juice of bamboo leaves, when taken regularly, can correct menstrual irregularities.

 - Aromatherapy Herbal extracts and essential oils prepared from bamboo are used in the aromatherapy world.
 Many are captivated by the fresh scent of bamboo oil, and it is used as a fragrance as well.
 Its aroma is sweet and woody and may remind you of a luscious, wet forest.
 It is also used in massage to relax the body and unknot the stresses of the mind.
 It is even used in cosmetic products.

 - Aphrodisiac Early Chinese apothecaries revered bamboo for its aphrodisiac properties.
 The shoots, when eaten regularly, were said to strengthen libido and sexual stamina.
 Decoctions made of bamboo were taken to boost sexual virility and are even available now in powder form.